The Car Connection Hyundai Azera Overview

-The Azera first was introduced in the U.S. in the 2006 model year, as the follow-up to Hyundai's first attempts at premium sedans, the XG300 and XG350 sedans.
-Aimed squarely at the mid-size sedans from Buick and at the Toyota Avalon, the Azera offered mild styling and a 263-horsepower, 3.5-liter V-6, while other world markets also got the Azera with smaller six-, four-cylinder and diesel engines.
-In the U.S. the sole transmission was a five-speed automatic with Shiftronic controls.
-Relatively well equipped, and relatively plain inside, the plush-riding Azera sported a base price tag of about $25,000 in its first model year.
+The Azera was first introduced in the U.S. in the 2006 model year as the follow-up to Hyundai's first attempts at premium sedans, the XG300 and XG350.
+Aimed squarely at the Toyota Avalon and mid-size sedans from Buick, the Azera offered mild styling and a 263-hp, 3.5-liter V-6, while other world markets also received the Azera with smaller 4- and 6-cylinder engines as well as diesel powerplants.
+In the U.S. the sole transmission was a 5-speed automatic with Shiftronic controls.
+Relatively well equipped, but plain inside, the plush-riding Azera sported a base price tag of about $25,000 in its first model year.

-While its relaxed handling and quiet styling have remained largely unchanged, the Azera has been detailed more finely since its introduction.
-New steering-wheel controls arrived in 2007; a new navigation system with voice controls showed up in the 2008 model year, along with a new base engine, a 234-hp, 3.3-liter V-6.
+While its relaxed handling and subdued styling remained largely unchanged, the first-generation Azera was upgraded over time.
+New steering-wheel controls arrived in 2007; a new navigation system with voice control showed up in the 2008 model year, along with a new base engine, a 234-hp, 3.3-liter V-6.
 In 2009, Hyundai adapted the grille on the Azera, added blue backlighting for its gauges, and updated the audio and entertainment controls to include Bluetooth connectivity and iPod controls.

 For the 2011 model year the Azera received a light refresh that included a new grille, headlights, LED taillights, and fog lamps, plus "high-gloss" window trim, a new trunk lid design and new alloy wheels.
 Powertrain changes were more substantial: the V-6 engines in the 2011 Hyundai Azera lineup became more powerful and consumed less gas.
-The 3.3-liter produced 260 horsepower and 233 pound-feet of torque (almost as many horsepower as the larger engine the year before) and had fuel economy figures that improved by two in both the EPA city and highway cycles, to 20 mpg city, 28 highway.
-The larger 3.8-liter V-6 was bumped up to 283 horsepower and 263 pound-feet, with ratings up 2 mpg in city driving and a mile per gallon on the highway, to 19/27 mpg.
+The 3.3-liter produced 260 hp and 233 lb-ft of torque (almost as many horsepower as the larger engine the year before) and improved fuel economy in both the EPA city and highway cycles, to 20 mpg city, 28 highway.
+The larger 3.8-liter V-6 was bumped up to 283 hp and 263 lb-ft, with fuel-economy ratings up 2 mpg in the city test and a mile per gallon on the highway, to 19 mpg city, 27 highway.